GwentCommunityDevelopers/gwent-data/README.md

 4. In GwentCardAbilities.xml, Find and replace "{dmg}" with "dmg" (ignoring quotes).
 5. Run master_xml.py, passing in a folder that contains all the files from step 1. e.g. ./master_xml.py ../raw/

+## Contributing
+Please branch off of master and then submit a PR with your changes.
+This allows it to be reviewed by other contributors.